-SchoolTutoring Academy’s tutoring programs for Hudson students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Hudson, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Hudson Public Schools contain five schools and nearly 4,000 students.
 There are three elementary schools with grades K-4, a middle school, and a high school.
 The district is also home to an NAEYC-accredited preschool program for children ages 3-5.Hudson Public Schools hold several beliefs that shape the district’s educational philosophy.
 Hudson believes that families and the community play a critical role in molding students to be academically successful and contributors in a 21st century society, and embraces the diversity of students, teachers, and parents.